samad-yar-khan/Google-Summer-of-Code/README.md

 ### 🔍 GitHub Search & Share

 This feature was initially supposed to be an extension of the Slash Commands but we decided to make it a completely interactive experience.
-- The GitHub Search feature allows users to search github for issues and pull request using different filters such as labels, authors, state, milestones etc.
+- The GitHub Search feature allows users to search GitHub for issues and pull requests using different filters such as labels, authors, state, milestones etc.
 - Users can `Add` multiple search results and `Share` them on the channel along with a custom message.
-- This features improves the overall developer collaboration and helps share resources on the go.
+- This feature improves the overall developer collaboration and helps share resources on the go.

 https://user-images.githubusercontent.com/70485812/189448516-e846c836-551f-438e-960a-7c956d6b624f.mp4